DESIGN A SUSTAINABLE VILLAGE IN IRELAND IN 2050

 Virtual Museums Workshop

 Discover art and objects in our new Virtual Museum Workshops for schools.
-Participants explore and interact with virtual galleries filled with 3D objects and images from three Limerick museum collections.
-Participants practise analytic, creative and digital skills while they work together to create their own museum galleries and discover the role of the museum to educate and inspire.
+Participants explore and interact with virtual galleries filled with 3D objects and images from the Hunt Museum.
+Participants practice analytic, creative and digital skills while they work together to create their own virtual exhibition and discover the role of the museum to educate and inspire.

 This workshop takes place on the free online platform Mozilla Hubs and requires no software downloads or sign up.
 To participate you’ll need a device (mobile, tablet, laptop or desktop PC) and a strong WIFI connection.